 CDs come in a range of terms.
 Typically, the longer the term, the higher the yield.
 But it's important to consider more than yield when choosing a CD term.
 Selecting a term comes down to a couple of main factors — your financial needs and the current rate environment.

 Think about how soon you'll need the money back.
-If you know you'll need to use the money for a purchase within 12 months, for example, favor shorter terms, like 3, 6 or 12 months.
+If you know you'll need to use the money for a purchase within 12 months, for example, favor shorter terms, like three, six or 12 months.
 Keep in mind that traditional fixed-rate CDs often come with steep early withdrawal penalties.

 Consider the rate environment as well when choosing a CD term.
 In a rising rate environment, investing in shorter terms can help you take advantage of current rates and reinvest in higher rates later on.